Omaryassenn/MSP-advancedTask1/README.md

 # MSP-advancedTask1
-A registration Form that sends and save users data into a table.
+A registration Form that sends and saves users data into a table.